Rabbit neutering during the pandemic

-- Unneutered bunnies are at a higher risk of pregnancy, roaming, getting into fights, behavioural problems and catching certain diseases.
-Female rabbits can get pregnant from three months old.
+- Unneutered bunnies are at a higher risk of behavioural problems, certain health problems, and pregnancy (female rabbits can get pregnant from three months old).

 Can I have my rabbit neutered during lockdown?

-During lockdown, vets are having to prioritise the sickest pets, which means that many routine procedures such as neutering have been delayed or cancelled.
+During the pandemic, vets are having to prioritise the sickest pets, which means that many routine procedures such as neutering have been delayed or cancelled.

 I am a PDSA client and I want to have my rabbit neutered, what do I do?

-Although we hope to provide these services at some point, it’s likely that a reduced service will continue into the foreseeable future.
-For this reason, we recommend that our clients find another veterinary practice for their pet’s vaccinations and neutering.
-Try your local private practice, or use the RCVS website to find vets in your local area.
-Don’t worry, even if your rabbit is neutered/vaccinated elsewhere, you will still be registered at PDSA should they become unwell at any point.
-Click here for PDSA service updates.
+Sadly, PDSA are not able to offer preventive services such as neutering at the moment.
+This is because, we are facing a huge demand for our services, and at present, our priority is treating pets in need of urgent or lifesaving treatment.
+We hope to start providing preventive services again at some point, but it’s likely that a reduced service will continue into the foreseeable future.
+We recommend that our clients try to find another veterinary practice for their rabbit’s neutering - try a local private practice, or use the RCVS website to find vets in your local area.
+Don’t worry, even if your rabbit is neutered elsewhere, they will stay registered with us should they become unwell at any point.
 We really appreciate your patience and support during this difficult time.

 Risks of being unneutered